Brazilian court freezes assets of former Petrobras CEO Gabrielli

 The court also allowed prosecutors to access Gabrielli’s tax, banking and phone records, as well as those of former Petrobras executives Renato Duque and Pedro Barusco.
 Duque and Barusco are being formally investigated by federal prosecutors.

-Efforts to contact Gabrielli were unsuccessful while Petrobras did not respond to a request for comment.
+Efforts to contact Gabrielli were unsuccessful.
+Press representatives for Andrade Gutierrez were not immediately available, while Petrobras did not immediately respond to a request for comment.

-A press representative for Andrade Gutierrez said in an email that the company had not been informed by the court and could not offer comment on the judicial decision.

-The company has no involvement in the Petrobras scandal and all contracts with the oil firm were carried out within proper legal guidelines, the representative said.

 The investigation of Gabrielli is just one branch of a spreading multibillion-dollar scandal that has weighed heavily on Petrobras shares.